 You can also mute the notifications for sensitive conversations if you don’t want them popping up on your screen either.

-Stop Displaying Text Message Previews on the iPhone Lock Screen
+How to Stop Displaying Text Message Previews on the iPhone Lock Screen (Guide with Pictures)

 Trying to pair a Bluetooth device but can’t find the right device?
 Our article on how to change iPhone name for Bluetooth will show you how to update that information to make your phone easier to locate.

 Step 2: Select the Notification Center option.

 Step 3: Scroll down and select the Messages option.

 Step 4: Scroll down and touch the button to the right of Show Preview to turn it off.

 There will not be any green shading around the button when it is turned off, as in the image below.